-The Land Grant Office employs ten or more Dine College students year round during fall, spring, and summer semesters.
-The internship is available to students in any major.
-Interns are to maintain a 2.0 G.P.A. or higher and be enrolled in classes with a total workload of 12 credit hours.
-To apply students must submit a Student Employment Application, Resume, Copy of Academic Transcripts, and Current Class Schedule to the Dine College Human Resources Office on the 2nd floor of the Ned Hatathlie Center, Tsaile, AZ.
-As interns, students are involved in research, 4-H Youth Development, and community outreach on the Navajo Nation.
+During the spring and fall semesters the Land Grant Office employs Diné College students.
+This internship is available to students in any major however preference with students interested in agriculture, natural resource and environmental sciences.
+Interns are to maintain a minimum of cumulative 2.0 G.P.A. and enrolled in classes at Diné College.
+To apply students must submit an online Student Employment Application, Resume, Copy of Academic Transcripts, and Current Class Schedule to the Diné College Human Resources Office.
+Interns are involved in research, 4-H Youth Development, working on the Diné College farm, and community outreach on the Navajo Nation.